-My poems have also been selected for anthologies like Forgotten Women: A Tribute in Poetry, (Grayson Press); Best of the 30/30 Project, (Tupelo Press); and the forthcoming Collateral Damage (Glass Lyre Press), a benefit anthology that will “highlight children caught in the crossfire of war and political strife, adult ambition and greed.
+My poems have also been selected for anthologies like Forgotten Women: A Tribute in Poetry, (Grayson Press); Best of the 30/30 Project, (Tupelo Press); and Collateral Damage (Glass Lyre Press), a benefit anthology that will “highlight children caught in the crossfire of war and political strife, adult ambition and greed.
 It will also address the transformative power of love and care.”

 I was selected to participate in the Association of Writers and Writing Programs mentor program where I had the privilege to work with Traci Brimhall.
 She’s a poet boss and if you don’t know her work, you’re welcome.

 I earned my Master of Fine Arts in Creative Writing and a Master of Arts in English Literature from Chapman University.
 When I graduated, the university gave me a plaque calling me the “Outstanding Dual Degree Student.”
 To learn more about poetry publishing, I moved to Port Townsend, Washington for a while and read poetry manuscripts for Copper Canyon Press, then went on to be a poetry editor for Narrative Magazine until I started my own journal, dirtcakes.

 This is the title page of Cliff Season, my poetry book manuscript.
 It’s out looking for a good home.
 It has no curfew.